Please check gitlab-tutorial

 Skip to content

 The GitLab database is backed up before installing a newer GitLab version.
-You may skip this automatic database backup by creating an empty file at /etc/gitlab/skip-auto-backup:
+You can skip this automatic database backup by creating an empty file at /etc/gitlab/skip-auto-backup:

 sudo touch /etc/gitlab/skip-auto-backup